 Alfresco is one of my favorite ways to entertain.
-And late September into early October, after the summer swelter has passed, is the best time to do it here in Missouri.
-This farm-to-table dinner party took place at precisely this transition of seasons a few years ago, at Winding Brook Estate, a 16-acre lavender farm tilled into tidy, fragrant rows by my friends Deborah and Steve Nathe.
-The occasion: a simple respite from the rigors of tending 7,000 lavender plants!
+Late September into early October, after the summer swelter has passed, is usually the best time to do it here in Missouri.
+Fortunately, June was unseasonably cool when this farm-to-table dinner party took place a few years ago at Winding Brook Estate, a 16-acre lavender farm tilled into tidy, fragrant rows by my friends Deborah and Steve Nathe.
+The occasion: a simple summer respite from the rigors of tending 7,000 lavender plants!

 As it turned out, it was, and it wasn’t all that difficult.
 Taking my primary cue from Mother Nature and drawing on the profusion of lavender (everywhere!) and other borrowed odds and ends, I simply buffed up the inherent beauty of the place so it could fully express itself.
 Here’s how: